luciuschoi/luciuschoi/README.md

 - ⚡ Fun fact: ...
 -->

-Welcome to my github repository~
+Welcome to my github repository!👋

-Currently, I'm practicing endoscopy at a healthcare center.
+Currently, I'm practicing endoscopy as an endoscopist at a healthcare center in South Korea.

 As a hobby, I have been coding private projects with Ruby on Rails since 2011.

-Recently, as second job, I'm trying small projects in small software development company.
+Recently, as a second job, I'm trying small projects in small software development company.